oss-review-toolkit/ort/docs/config-file-package-configuration-yml.md

 ORT consumes package configuration from a so-called "package configuration directory" which is searched recursively for `.yml` files.
 Each such file must contain exactly one package configuration and there must not be more than one package configuration for any package/provenance combination within that directory.
 The default location is `$ORT_CONFIG_DIR/package-configurations/`.
-To use a custom location you can pass it to the `--package-configuration-dir` option of the _evaluator_:
+To use a custom location you can pass it to the `--package-configurations-dir` option of the _evaluator_:

 ```bash